jvde-github/AIS-catcher/README.md

 ## Installation and Windows Binary

-Compilation and installation instructions are provided below for most systems..
+Building instructions are provided below for most systems..

 A Windows binary version of **v0.32** (ex SDRplay support) is available for [32-BIT](https://drive.google.com/file/d/1nMftfB1XsRBXHRTQ3kS8e3TTIN-fm12a/view?usp=sharing) and [64-BIT](https://drive.google.com/file/d/1-lBCfFejeZEl1-wXi_-_S6nBMNqIeQjA/view?usp=sharing) from my Google Drive.
 If you did not access these files before I might have to give you access.
 Furthermore, note that you will have to install drivers using Zadig (https://www.rtl-sdr.com/tag/zadig/).
 After that, simply unpack the ZIP file in one directory and start the executable on the command line with the required parameters.